State of Canada's Defence Industry 2026

 In 2022, Canada’s defence industry:

-• Contributed over 81,200 jobs to the Canadian economy
+• Contributed 81,800 jobs to the Canadian economy

-• Had close to 55% of its supply chain expenditures with Canadian-based suppliers
+• Had close to 55% of its supply chain sourced from Canadian-based suppliers

-• Exported over $7.0B in goods and services, of which close to 70% was to Canada’s Five Eyes partners
+• Exported close to $8.0 billion in goods and services, an increase of $1.0 billion, of which nearly 70% was to Canada’s Five Eyes partners

 Annexes